Introduction

 Hypertension: A Hidden Cause of Peripheral Artery Disease

 Ultimately, our goal is to enhance patient outcomes and provide the support you deserve.
-If you have concerns about your blood pressure or vascular health, we encourage you to reach out.
+If you have concerns about your blood pressure or overall health, we encourage you to reach out.
 Together, we can navigate this journey towards better health.

 Sedentary Lifestyle: A Surprising Risk Factor for Peripheral Artery Disease